 Your participation in the Irish Archaeology Field School makes you a representative of the IAFS.
 Therefore, you must adhere to our code of conduct.
 Students are subject to IAFS terms and conditions, and disciplinary action will be applied for misconduct or attempted misconduct, including but not limited to:

-- Alcohol – Drinking alcohol while socialising is common in Ireland and may be much different than in a student’s home country.
+- Alcohol – Drinking alcohol while socialising is common in Ireland.
 Drinking may be part of the social experience, but not the focus of it.
 Excessive drinking or drunken behavior is not acceptable.
+No alcohol will be allowed during working hours, and never on site.
+No one will be allowed to work under the influence or suffering from the effects of alcohol (hangover).
 If your consumption of alcohol becomes disruptive to your program, it is cause for immediate expulsion.
-If you choose to drink, please be responsible
+If you choose to drink, please be responsible.

-Students will be advised on the legal conditions under which archaeological excavation may be undertaken and the roles and responsibilities of the duty holders on site (see www.archaeology.ie).
-Students must follow the direction of the duty holder in respect to the investigation and excavation of the archaeological site.
+Students will be advised on the legal conditions under which archaeological excavation may be undertaken and the roles and responsibilities of the licence holder on site (see www.archaeology.ie).
+Students must follow the direction of the licence holder in respect to the investigation and excavation of the archaeological site.